-The RLB site (comprising the Proposed Development) covers a total of 26.55 ha of pre-thicket, thicket, and semi-mature coniferous plantation.
+The RLB site (comprising the Proposed Development) covers a total of 26.8 ha of pre-thicket, thicket, and semimature coniferous plantation.
 The principal tree species is Sitka spruce of varying age class and growth rate.
 Directly west of the of proposed substation platform is a 1-2-year-old Sitka spruce and Scots pine mound restock of fairly poor quality due to significant browsing exposure.
 To the north and northwest lies an area of 6-9-year-old Sitka and Norway spruce thicket, and to the north a small block of 10-12-year-old Sitka spruce thicket.
 The wet boggy ground conditions in areas across the RLB site has impacted tree growth rates and created 'checked' Sitka spruce (areas of poor quality/stunted growth timber).

 To the north and north east is a block of 10-15-year-old Sitka spruce, which, again, in the middle of the compartment is in 'check' (of poor quality/stunted growth) due to wet and peaty ground conditions.
 This compartment also contains some Scots pine and Western Hemlock.
-The Temporary Works Area northeast of the substation platform extends into a block of Semi mature Sitka spruce covering a total of 2.58 ha.
+The RLB northeast of the substation platform extends into a block of semi mature Sitka spruce covering approximately of 2.18 ha.
 To mitigate windthrow risk it would be advisable to management fell this full block to achieve a windfirm edge.

 To the east of the substation platform (directly south of the proposed permanent substation access track) lies an area of 7-10-year-old Sitka spruce thicket.
-To the south and south east of the substation platform is an area of Sitka spruce, Scots pine and Western hemlock regeneration.
+To the south and south east of the substation platform (adjacent to the location of the SUDs pond) is an area of Sitka spruce, Scots pine and Western hemlock regeneration.
 There is natural regeneration of broadleaves (Silver birch Betula pendula and willow Salix sp.) along the existing access track that could be retained as a screen.
-Outwith the north western edge of the RLB is an area of 2-3-year-old Sitka spruce restock, which has been recently beat-up (replacement of dead and dying trees) in the last year.
-Therefore, there will be no windthrow impact on the remaining plantation.
+Outwith the north western edge of the RLB is an area of 2-3-year-old Sitka spruce restock, which has been recently beat-up (replacement of dead and dying trees).
+Therefore, there will be no windthrow impact on the remaining plantation as a result of the RLB felling.

-Plates 1 to 10 below show the woodland characteristics of the Project.
-Please see the below map as reference to the plate locations (see Figure 6 for full map with legend).
+Plates 1 to 10 below show the woodland characteristics of the Project (see Figure 3 in Annex J for plate reference map).